-Principle 7: Businesses, when engaging in influencing public and regulatory policy, should do so in a manner that is responsible and transparent
+Principle 7: Businesses, when engaging in influencing public and regulatory policy, should do so in a manner that is responsible. and transparent b.
+List the top 10 trade and industry chambers/ associations (determined based on the total members of such body) the entity is a member of/ affiliated to.

-1. (a) Number of affiliations with trade and industry chambers/ associations.
+1. a.
+Number of affiliations with trade and industry chambers/ associations.